Jaccouille/wc3-3ds-toolkit/README.md

 for the export, I don’t know how the exporter writes time interval between sequence.

-The script will try to name the keynote track, it will look for the following key word in the xaf filename :"attack, stand", sprint, run, die, weaponskill".
+The script will try to name the keynote track, it will look for the following key word in the xaf filename :`attack, stand, sprint, run, die, weaponskill`.
 The name assigned follows Warcraft 3 animation sequence name format.

-Example: a xaf named "space_marine_attack_1.xaf" will load a animation sequence named "Attack - 1".
+Example: a xaf named `space_marine_attack_1.xaf` will load a animation sequence named `Attack - 1`.

 ### Scene Setup Tools
 This macroScript contains 3 options to configure a scene before exporting it